Initiatives

 Fellows Committee

 Our section Fellows Committee exists to help ensure that section members who are worthy for induction as ASA Fellows are not overlooked.
-Many thanks to Nick Horton for leading the Section’s nomination efforts in 2018.
 For next year, we seek the names of potential fellow candidates (along with suggestions of possible nominators) to help guide successful nominations.
 Early suggestions are most helpful, as it takes considerable time to prepare a compelling application.

 Preparing To Teach